flipboxstudio/mvvm-starter-config/readme.md

 ##Kickstart your Android Development

-This repository contains the source for [http://mvvm.flipbox.co.id]() : **an android app generator using MVVM as the main architecture.**
+This repository contains the source for [MVVM Starter Generator](http://mvvm.flipbox.co.id) : **an android app generator using MVVM as the main architecture.**

 Why using this generator?
 Simple, to remove you from the hassle of constructing a new project and moreover, we've added some common utilities function that you can use on your project.